Local students use extended break to volunteer, helping with meal and grocery deliveries

-MUSCATINE - Since the middle of March 2020, Muscatine students have been out of school due to the current pandemic, leaving kids and teens alike to find ways to pass the time and cure boredom while still following public health guidelines.
-Thankfully, some students such as high school sisters Meg and Kate Manjoine have not only found a way to get out of the house, but also help their community.
+MUSCATINE — Since the middle of March 2020, Muscatine students have been out of school because of the pandemic, leaving kids and teens alike to cure boredom while still following public health guidelines.
+High school sisters Meg and Kate Manjoine have not only found a way to get out of the house, but also help their community.

-When the pandemic first started affecting Muscatine, the two sisters had to deal with different unexpected obstacles, from Meg and her mother temporarily being in quarantine during their trip in Mexico to Kate being unable to see her friends or favorite teachers at school.
-Being a graduating senior, Meg also had to miss out on traditional senior activities such as Prom.
-As for their father, who owns Jody’s Bar, he’s had to temporarily close until restrictions on bars in the state are lifted.
+When the pandemic first affected Muscatine, the sisters faced unexpected obstacles; Meg and her mother were quarantined during their trip in Mexico and Kate missed her friends and teachers.
+A graduating senior, Meg missed traditional senior activities like prom.
+Their father, who owns Jody’s Bar, had to close until restrictions on are lifted.

 “Some days are better than others, and some days are worse,” Kate admitted.

-Still, as the pandemic went on, a new opportunity for the sisters appeared.
-Last month, the Salvation Army began their delivery program, allowing people who may be quarantined or who may be struggling financially during the pandemic to receive groceries and hot meals throughout the week.
+As the pandemic went on a new opportunity for the sisters appeared.
+Last month, the Salvation Army began their delivery program, allowing people in quarantine or are struggling financially to receive groceries and hot meals.

-Taking a couple hours out of their day each time they do deliveries, Meg and Kate have been able to spend a lot of time together – something they both consider valuable, given that Meg is planning on attending Mount Mercy University in Cedar Rapids in the fall to major in nursing.
-They’ve also enjoyed seeing a few of their friends and student they know also offering to help make deliveries.
+It takes a couple hours to make deliveries and Meg and Kate have been able to spend a lot of time together – something they both consider valuable.
+Meg is planning on attending Mount Mercy University in Cedar Rapids in the fall to major in nursing.
+They’ve also enjoyed seeing friends and other students make deliveries.

 “You can tell that they care about the make-up of their community,” said Meg, “It’s just a very positive environment because everyone is there for the same reason – they just want to help.”

-Kate added that the staff that she has worked with at the Salvation Army has also been really nice, and that overall it’s been a humbling experience interacting with people who maybe haven’t been as lucky as her and her family.
+Kate added the staff she has worked with at the Salvation Army are really nice.
+Overall it’s a humbling experience interacting with people who are not as lucky as her and her family.
 “We’re still healthy and still able to do a lot of things, and it’s just been really humbling.”
-She encouraged anyone who may be thinking about it to also volunteer with the Salvation Army if they can.
+She encouraged people to volunteer with the Salvation Army if they can.
 “It’s really easy, and it usually only takes you two to three hours a day.”

-As the sisters continue to do what they can to help their community, they are also taking time to celebrate Meg’s graduation as much as they can.
-“I have two cousins who are also graduating this year,” Meg said, “and we’re going to Zoom our families and basically have a graduation party on Graduation Day at our separate houses.”
+As the sisters continue to help their community, they plan to celebrate Meg’s graduation.
+“I have two cousins who are also graduating this year,” Meg said, “and we’re going to Zoom our families and basically have a graduation party on graduation day at our separate houses.”

-The Salvation Army is still currently looking for volunteers.
-For those who wish to volunteer for the delivery program, they will need to be 16 years or older and must be able to drive.
+The Salvation Army is still looking for volunteers.
+Volunteer for the delivery program need to be 16 years or older and must be able to drive.
 Volunteers can contact Nicole at the Salvation Army on Monday, Wednesday, Thursday and Friday morning.

 Be the first to know